What is Pelvic Organ Prolapse?

-The “pelvic floor” is a group of muscles that form a kind of hammock across your pelvic opening.
+The pelvic floor is a group of muscles that form a hammock across the pelvic opening.
 Normally, these muscles and the connective tissues surrounding them keep the pelvic organs in place.
-These organs include your bladder, uterus, vagina, small bowel, and rectum.

-Pelvic organ prolapse occurs when one or more pelvic organs fall from their normal positions.
+Pelvic organ prolapse (POP) occurs when the bladder, urethra, rectum, small intestine, uterus, or vagina fall from their regular positions.
 In mild cases, a slight bulge can be detected inside the vaginal canal.
 In severe cases, the affected organ may push a lump of tissue past the vaginal opening.

 Conditions associated with pelvic floor disorders include:

-- Bladder prolapse – affects the front (anterior) wall of the vagina, also known as a cystocele and may cause urinary incontinence
+- Dropped bladder (also known as cystocele) – affects the front (anterior) wall of the vagina and may cause urinary incontinence

-Although not life-threatening, POP can be life-altering and may result in significant quality of life changes in women suffering from POP.
+Although not life-threatening, POP can be life-altering and may result in significant quality of life changes in women suffering from the condition.

 - Seeing or feeling a bulge or “something coming out” of the vagina